 - Elimination diet: Avoid citrus, cheese, nightshades, alcohol, chocolate, yeast and vinegar.
 These foods can cause histamine reaction, leading to dilated blood vessels, redness and irritation.

 - Increase fatty acids: According to a study in the British Journal of Nutrition, foods rich in omega-3 fatty acids may prevent skin reddening and scaling.
 Aim to have 2 tablespoons of flaxseed oil and 1 tablespoon of evening primrose oil daily.
-Adding avocado, walnuts and salmon to your diet is also a good idea.
+Adding avocado, walnuts and nuts and seeds to your diet is also a good idea.

 - Reduce stress: Stress and the production of cortisol are linked to inflammation in the body, which can reduce good gut bacteria and increase digestive issues.
 It can also lead to a rush of blood to the peripheries, resulting in redness and skin flare-ups.
 Meditation, yoga, adequate sleep and herbal supplements are great ways to control stress.

 - Cut out refined sugar and dairy: Sugar causes insulin levels to spike.
 It’s also linked to inflammation and oxidative stress.
 Eliminating conventional dairy products is shown to be helpful for those suffering from skin redness.

 - Avoid spicy foods: Spicy foods promote heat in the body, leading to flushing and redness.